JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Dragable side-panel
     - Team collaboration....
 Editing the same Widget at the same time
     - Chalk font
+    - Have Cancas cheat sheet !!!
+Look at ggplot cheat sheet - how to build good graphs, can use colour with a hue
+    - Gray background with white grid !!
+    - Has graph title and sub title (useful?)
+    - Can we do SA largest municipalities with their names, on a map
+    - See shiny interactive form and filter on side !!!
+    - Qlik and power bi integrates with r - use data frame or embed plot
+    - Want to make dashboard available to clients globally - how will the login and security work

     End of One day stuff: